patatoid/boruta_example/README.md

 # Boruta Example

-You'll find here an example of implementation of an OAuth and OpenID Connect provider.
+  You'll find here an example of implementation of a basic [Boruta OAuth and OpenID Connect provider](https://patatoid.gitlab.io/boruta_auth).

 ## Setting up Boruta OAuth/OpenID Connect provider
 Boruta provides as its core all authorization business rules in order to handle underlying authorization logic of OAuth and OpenID Connect.
-Then it also provides a generator that helps creating a basic authorization provider as we will see.
+Then it provides a generator that helps creating required controllers, views and templates as we will see.
 Note that most of below steps are documented in [README](https://patatoid.gitlab.io/boruta_auth/readme.html).

-1. Bootstrap application
+### 1. Bootstrap application

-We will start by botsrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth` since OAuth and OpenID Connect specifications does not provide any recommandations about how to authenticate users but only about how to authorize them for an HTTP service with relative identity information layer given by the id token at destination to the client.
+We will start by botsrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth` since OAuth and OpenID Connect specifications does not provide any recommandations about how to authenticate users.
+Instead, it provides all protocols required to authorize them to secure an HTTP service, with relative identity information in destination to the client brought by OpenID Connect core.
 Here we go, first bootstrapping the application:
 ```sh
 ~> mix phx.new boruta_example
 ```